xdrip-js/Lookout/README.md

 **WARNING** If running in extended sensor mode, the user must enter a `Sensor Start` in Nightscout to notify Lookout to stop reporting glucose values.

+* `--expired_cal`: Lookout uses user entered BG Check and Sensor Start records to calibrate raw unfiltered values reported by the CGM transmitter.
+Lookout does not perform calibration for 15 minutes after a Sensor Start.
+During the first 12 hours after a Sensor Start, Lookout only uses a Single Point calibration algorithm that assumes a y axis intercept of 0.
+After the first 12 hours, Lookout will switch to using a Least Squares Regression algorithm to calculate the y axis intercept and slope to convert the raw unfiltered values to calibrated glucose values.

+**WARNING** Expired calibration mode is in testing phase only and is NOT recommended.
+It is included in the code at this time so the user can monitor in the log file the delta between the official calibration values and the expired mode calculated calibration values.

 ## Reverting NodeJS

 in the future if you decide you do not want to use xdrip-js, or you are having trouble updating OpenAPS with the nodejs update, you can revert the nodejs install with: